Why Influencer Marketing in India Feels Different in 2025

 Culture Meets Commerce

-Relatable.
+When it comes to influencer marketing trends in India 2025, relatability wins.
 A Diwali campaign with creators doing family puja rituals before showcasing festive outfits?
 Authentic.
 And yes, even quirky cricket reels during IPL season are now a staple of influencer campaigns.

 Local Flavor, National Impact